Audiobook Market Size and Share

 Subscription bundling on music platforms

-Spotify integrates 15 hours of audiobooks each month into its Premium plan and reports that 1 in 4 subscribers now listens to long-form audio on the service newsroom.[1]Spotify, “Audiobooks Now Included in Premium,” newsroom.spotify.com .
-Amazon Music followed by offering one Audible title per month alongside its music tier.
+Spotify integrates 15 hours of audiobooks into its Premium plan each month and reports that 1 in 4 subscribers now listen to long-form audio on the service's newsroom.[1]Spotify, “Audiobooks Now Included in Premium,” newsroom.spotify.com Amazon Music mirrors this trend, offering one Audible title per month with its music subscription.
 Bundling drives discovery because consumers encounter audiobooks in the same interface used for playlists.
 Average listening time on bundled platforms has risen, building cross-format engagement that benefits both music and spoken-word content.
 As telcos and device makers also explore packaged offerings, bundled access will push the audiobook market deeper into the mainstream.

 Accessibility-driven educational adoption